DFE-Digital/tra-digital-design-history/app/posts/2021-11-25-find-your-trn-initial-design.md

 [Screen flows in Google Draw](https://docs.google.com/drawings/d/1wMJEgs0q9GKduEQ2KvFTU6ZVu4FFg-bdyEAcebVWNzQ/edit)

+## Email authentication

+We considered 3 options for authenticating the email address:

+* using magic links (currently being used in other DfE services like [Apply for teacher training](https://www.gov.uk/apply-for-teacher-training), [Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/) and [Get help with technology](https://get-help-with-tech.education.gov.uk/))
+* using one-time passcodes (currently being used in [Register for an NPQ](https://register-national-professional-qualifications.education.gov.uk/))
+* with an account from [GOV.UK Sign In](https://www.sign-in.service.gov.uk/)

+We have decided against GOV.UK Sign In as that product isn’t currently available for integration, and has no clear timeline when the integration will be available.

+Magic links are (arguably) slightly easier than one-time passcodes on mobile devices.
+One-time passcodes are more appropriate in situations where the authentication happens across multiple devices.
+We don’t have any data to suggest either of these scenarios apply in our case yet, so we have picked magic links, as the more established solution within Teacher Services.

+We may revisit this decision in future if circumstances change (e.g. if GOV.UK Sign In becomes available sooner than expected).

 ## When the TRN is shown to the user

 In this design, the TRN is shown to the user if: